Shreya Guhathakurta: Career

 She has completed recording 12 songs for Bengal Foundation, Dhaka.
 Her album titled Baje Koruno Shure is slated for release in 2012.

 Shreya has several CD's to her credit.
 Some of these are titled ‘Bimlo Anande’, ‘Shurer Doriyay’, released last year from Bangladesh.
-HMV Saregama has so far released 3 of her CD's ‘Mon Bhulay Re’, ’Antabiheen Poth’, and ‘Anandadhara’, her new upcoming CD will be released in April this year titled ‘Khanchar Pakhi’.
+Saregama has so far released 3 of her CD's ‘Mon Bhulay Re’, ’Antabiheen Poth’, and ‘Anandadhara’, her new upcoming CD will be released in April this year titled ‘Khanchar Pakhi’.
 She has been listed in numerous Song Sites.

 Shreya has recording over 800 songs for ‘Tara music’ and also recorded several songs for Gitabitan Archive released last year by "Saregama".

 Shreya has won critical acclaim for her performance in Tagore's dance dramas like Shyama, Chandalika.
 Chitrangada – with which she recently toured several cities in India like Delhi, Baroda, Hyderabad, Bangalore, Ranchi & Jamshedpur.

 Shreya Guhathakurta does online Rabindrasangeet workshops over Skype for Bengali students settled in London and Paris.